Limerick & District League: Controversies

-In September 2021, the LDL agreed to postpone its annual general meeting and meet with the FAI after concerns were raised by club representatives about the league's finances.
+In September 2021, the LDL agreed to postpone its annual general meeting and meet with the Football Association of Ireland (FAI) after concerns were raised by club representatives about the league's finances.

 In November 2022, the majority of league clubs expressed concern over the league's governance, including the lack of term limits and a failure to carry out a financial audit recommended by the FAI.

 In June 2025, the FAI suspended the entire LDL committee after Sport Ireland flagged concerns about the association’s handling of complaints of “sustained harassment and bullying” in Limerick football.
+The case concluded in December 2025 without any sanctions being imposed.
+Five of the 11 committee members that were stood down pursued legal action against the FAI, claiming their reputations had been damaged as a result of a flawed investigative process.
+The FAI defended their decision, saying they had "...closed the review because the material was not available in a form capable of being put to respondents in a manner consistent with fair procedure.".

 Clubs

 Below is a list of clubs playing in the Limerick District League.